Washington Huskies football: Jim Owens era (1957–1974)

 In 1957, Jim Owens came to Washington after stints as an assistant with Paul "Bear" Bryant at Kentucky and Texas A&M. According to legend, after the 1956 season, when the Huskies were looking for a head coach, Bryant indicated to reporters that Owens "will make a great coach for somebody some day."
-Over 18 seasons, Owens would compile a 99–82–6 record.
+Over 18 seasons, Owens compiled a 99–82–6 record.

-After a pair of unremarkable initial seasons, Owens led his 1959, 1960, and 1963 teams to three AAWU championships and associated Rose Bowl berths: a 1960 Rose Bowl 44–8 win over Wisconsin, a 1961 Rose Bowl 17–7 win over Minnesota, and a 7–17 loss to Illinois in the 1964 Rose Bowl.
+After a pair of unremarkable initial seasons, Owens led his 1959, 1960, and 1963 teams to three AAWU championships and associated Rose Bowl berths: a 1960 Rose Bowl 44–8 win over Wisconsin, a 1961 Rose Bowl 17–7 win over Minnesota, and a 17–7 loss to Illinois in the 1964 Rose Bowl.
 The Helms Athletic Foundation named the 1960 team the national champions, the school's first such title in football.

-Owens' later teams would never match this level of success, partly owing to a conference prevention of a second bowl team representative until 1975.
+Owens' later teams did not match this level of success, partly owing to a conference prevention of a second bowl team representative until 1975.
 Owens concurrently served as the athletic director at Washington from 1960 to 1969.
-Owens resigned as head coach of the Huskies following the 1974 season, as the Pac-8's third winningest coach of all-time.
+Owens resigned as head coach of the Huskies following the 1974 season, as the Pac-8's third winningest coach of all time.
 He was elected to the College Football Hall of Fame as a player in 1982.